codemagic-ci-cd/codemagic-docs/content/yaml-publishing/tester-groups.md

 Note that you will also need to include the tester group in your codemagic.yaml workflow to publish builds to that group, see more about that [in the following section](#configuring-build-delivery-to-tester-groups).

-## Configuring build delivery to tester groups
+## Updating workflows to send new build versions

 In order to send testers publishing emails with app artifacts, the names of the tester groups must be specified in the `publishing` section of `codemagic.yaml` as follows: